Joel-Liju/HackTheNorthProject/README.md

 <h1> Github Documentation Parser </h1>

 This Chrome extension gets all the headers of the documentation of a Github repository and conveniently puts them in a side menu for you!
+This will help you to easily traverse long repo documentation.

 <h1>User Guide</h1>
 <h2> How to get started</h2>